Appunegi/PRODIGY_WEB_01/README.md

 * Features
 -> Fixed Navigation Bar: Stays at the top as you scroll through the page.

-->Responsive Layout: Clean, mobile-friendly structure using modern HTML & CSS.
+->Responsive Layout: Clean & friendly structure using modern HTML & CSS.

 -> Vanilla JavaScript: No external libraries—just plain JavaScript to detect scroll behavior.